 What Kind Of Wood Are Most Mallets Made Of?

 The wooden mallets that we usually see in the market are of various types of hardwood like rose, walnut, maple, and ash.
 There is a lot of controversy over the perfect wood for making mallet heads.
 In the UK, the traditional wood for making mallets is beech.

 However, customized mallets seem to be a popular concept.
 If you go onto woodworking forums, you will come across people who have made mallets from various wood types.
 The consensus seems to be that the wood that makes up a mallet should be neither too hard nor too soft.

 What Is A Joiner’s Mallet?

-A joiner’s mallet is made entirely of wood.
-Its head is typically square-shaped.
-We can make good use of a joiner’s mallet for assembling projects.
-We can also use it to assist us in dowel insertion, chiseling, and general pounding.
+A joiner’s mallet is made entirely of wood, and its head is typically square-shaped.
+We can make good use of a joiner’s mallet for assembling projects, and we can also use it to assist with dowel insertion, chiseling, and general pounding.
 The joiner’s mallet is very kind to sheet metal and delicate surfaces, presenting less risk for damage.